hanjinliu/cylindra/docs/molecules/spline_to_molecules.md

 should place molecules, and the twist angle indicates how much you should rotate the coordinates for every molecule.

+!!! note
+    Following methods are prefixed with `map_` but it does not mean these methods are only for microtubule-associated proteins (MAPs).
+The "map" here came from the mathematical term, as each method defines a map $f\colon \mathbb{R} \to \mathbb{R}^3$ from the spline coordinate to the world Cartesian coordinate.

 ## Molecules on the Cylinder Surface

 :material-arrow-right-thin-circle-outline: API: [`map_monomers`][cylindra.widgets.main.CylindraMainWidget.map_monomers]